 At that meeting, we decided on a name (The Only Requirement) and a format (a “topic” meeting).
 The next thing we decided on were the readings.
 Wanting to be true to our goal of creating a secular AA meeting, we decided on reading the Agnostic Preamble and the Agnostic 12 Steps, which Stan had graciously passed along.

 We all sensed that choosing these readings would ruffle some feathers, particularly in light of what happened in Toronto – we had all read the article in the Toronto Star about how the Beyond Belief and We Agnostics groups had been turfed from Intergroup because of the Agnostic Steps.

-Regardless, starting in early December, we forged ahead and began to have regular meetings on Wednesday evenings.
+Regardless, starting in early December, we forged ahead and began to have regular meetings.